mulesoft-labs/jenkins-job-examples/README.md

 #### 3. deploy step (test-project-deploy-qa)
 Again, this step will be trigger by user input.
-Execution can be limited by role but this is not described here.
+Jenkins permits execution of jobs to be limited by role but this is not described here.
+This step can be reqgarded as the 'continuous deployment' phase.

 Separate instance of this step can be created for diferent environments.
 For example